 There is always a counter argument and this is no exception.
 Some employers believe it will have a negative effect and will actually prove detrimental to an employer.

 A lot of organisations operate a recruitment process based on how well the individual will fit into the organisation’s culture and personal details can help an employer determine how well an individual will fit into the team.

 It is not currently mandatory, so it is important to decide whether it is right for you as an employer.
 However, it certainly gives you something to consider as an option.

 If your current recruitment process works well, then why change it.

 However, it is important to get a diverse working unit which reassembles that of the British culture and if your current process is not doing this, why not try name-blind recruitment?

-If you want any advice in relation to a name-blind implementation or any other HR related issues please do contact me on 01332 227595 or firstname.lastname@example.org for a confidential chat.
+If you want any advice in relation to a name-blind implementation or any other HR related issues please contact our Employment & HR team on 01332 227 595 for a confidential chat.